Provence our Home Away from Home in Sablet

 Your Provencal Address Book

 Our favourite local villages include pedestrian-only Seguret, one of “les Plus Beaux Villages de France.
 Gigondas, a small hillside wine village four (4) km from Sablet.
-There is a cave in the center of the town where you can taste all the locally produced wines.
+There is a cave in the centre of the town where you can taste all the locally produced wines.
 We also like the hilltop village of Venasque, also rated as a les Plus Beaux Villages de France with one of our favourite restaurants called les Remparts.

 Our favourite vineyard is a tough question.
 The Domaine de la Charbonnière in Châteauneuf-du-Pape produces excellent wines, and the English-speaking owners are welcoming.